Rollan19/Securing-Networks-By-Leveraging-Splunk/command.md

 # Commands Used in the Project
-1. Network Interface Activation bash
+### 1. Network Interface Activation

-Copy code
-ifup ens33
+`ifup ens33`

-Purpose: Activates the network interface named "ens33" and initiates the process of obtaining an IP address through DHCP or static configuration.
+<h3>Purpose: </h3> Activates the network interface named "ens33" and initiates the process of obtaining an IP address through DHCP or static configuration.

 2. Splunk Enterprise Download
 bash